HolosDev/CEREScript-Core01-BI/Documents/Structure.md

 ## Value retention in a Table

-The `Value` or `ValueContainer` does not require retention description to keep it.
+The `Value` or `ValueContainer` does not require a retention description to keep it.
 Without explicit `DeleteVariable` instruction, a new Time-Slot would copy every value in the last Time-Slot.

 ## Reserved Storage